25 Years of Bread & Roses

 Your favorite community auction and dinner is turning 25 this year!
-Join us as we celebrate 25 years of Bread & Roses.
+Join us as we celebrate a quarter century of Bread & Roses.

 Saturday, October 6, 2018

-Advance tickets on sale starting in August.
 There will be no tickets sold at the door.
-Tickets are $75, and sliding scale tickets are available.
-No one will be turned away due to lack of funds!
+Tickets are $75 and available for purchase online here, via mail, or by calling our office.
+Please call our office for more information on sliding fee tickets--no one will be turned away due to lack of funds.

 We accept in-kind donations to our silent and live auctions, as well as donations of food or drink to serve at the event.
 To contribute to this year's event, contact Geneva Lovett at firstname.lastname@example.org.